Wb-az/Transformers-Emotion-Analysis/README.md

 <h3><div>3.4 Statistical comparison </div></h3>

 <p>After applying the Friedman test to the prediction, we rejected the null hypothesis that the data came from the same distribution.
 Then we compared the models using the McNemar pairwise.
-The comparison is shown in figure 2.</P>
+The comparison is shown in Figure 2.</p>

 <p align="center">